Antimitochondrial Antibody and Antimitochondrial M2 Antibody

 What other tests might I have along with this test?

-Your doctor may also order other tests to confirm that you have PBC.
-These tests include:
+Your healthcare provider may also order other tests to confirm that you have PBC.

 What do my test results mean?